The Vermont Statutes Online

 VOTE ON ONE PARTY BALLOT ONLY AND PLACE IN BALLOT

-ALL OTHER PARTY BALLOTS MUST BE PLACED IN UNVOTED
+BOX OR VOTE TABULATORALL OTHER PARTY BALLOTS MUST BE PLACED IN UNVOTED

-BALLOT BOX
+BALLOT BOX____________

 [MAJOR POLITICAL PARTY NAME]